SwanMassart/PWM_Servo_Digital/README.md

 # Topic3-PWM-Based-Servo-Motor-Controller
 \
-Mantvydas is responsible for programming\
+Mantvydas Klimavičius is responsible for programming\
 \
 Swan MASSART is responsible for programming\
 \